 Indonesia: A forbidden color.

-The Color Green Used in Branding Prestige and Wealth
+Green Branding Used to Convey Prestige and Wealth

 Highly associated with growth and vitality as well as motivates people to join social groups and please a need to belong.
-As a result, the color green is popular with premium lifestyle brands and financial firms.
+As a result, green branding is popular with premium lifestyle brands and financial firms.
 Companies using green in their branding efforts: H&R Block, Land Rover, Lacoste.

-Inspiring trust, clear thinking and the assistance in one’s search for worldly wisdom and understanding, the color green is useful for branding technology companies and large global brands.
+Inspiring trust, clear thinking and the assistance in one’s search for worldly wisdom and understanding, green branding is ideal for technology companies and large global brands.
 Companies branding with the color green: Acer, Starbucks, Android.

 Opposite of the Color Green